 The simple fact is...this your legal responsibility!

-Failure to complete post placement reports can be seen as a violation of the terms of your adoption.
-If you do not file them on the schedule specified by your child's birth country, you are out of compliance with your adoption agreement.
+Failure to complete post placement reports can be seen as a violation of the terms of adoption.
+In the process of the adoption proceedure an adoption agreement is signed with the child's birth country that includes the provision that the adoptive parents will file these reports.
+If they are not filed on the schedule specified by the child's birth country, the parents are out of compliance with our adoption agreement.

 “My main goal is to explain adoptive parents that Ukrainian government do not aim to control their lives (many of them thinks so).
 For us it is very important just to know that all adopted children are growing in good and safe family environment.
 That is why we require post placement reports be submitted to the Embassy or Consulates on time.”

 We strongly urge you to comply with the requirements established by the government of the country that you have adopted from and complete all of the post-adoption requirements in a timely manner.
 Your adoption agency may be able to help you with this process and/or provide you with more specific guidelines.

 While the U.S. State Department has requested that adoptive parents comply with any agreements they made with their children's countries, the State Department says on its Web site, "The U.S. Government does not have the legal authority to compel U.S. citizens to comply with foreign laws.
 No U.S. official is going to come to your home and force you to send in your post-placement reports."